-An antenna in the toll lane reads your tag and checks how many prepaid journeys you have left to take.
-If you are in credit, you get the green light and can continue through the tunnel.
+An antenna in the toll lane reads your tag and checks how much credit you have available on your account.
+If you have sufficient credit to pay for the journey, you get the green light and can continue through the tunnel.

-If you are reaching the end of your available number of journeys, then a message board alerts you to top up your account.
-If your account reaches zero, you will not be allowed through and will have to pay cash.
+As you are reaching the end of your available credit, then a message board alerts you to top up your account.
+If your account has insufficient credit, you will not be allowed through and will have to pay cash.